All Year: Dec - Oct (Oct-Dec also)

 Many miles from roads, or national suppliers of electricity and water, our lodge nonetheless provides many of the benefits of a luxury hotel, with the priceless addition of a pristine wilderness environment, unpolluted by artificial light or noise, the perfect setting for getting back to nature, discovering your true self, and tons of activities, all under the winter dark skies or the summers midnight sun.

 First open in 1981, we have hosted a variety of international guests, including our staff and volunteers.
-To date our volunteers have come from Canada, the USA, Mexico, Brazil, Australia, New Zealand, Hong Kong, Singapore, China, Japan, Korea, Thailand, Antigua, Taiwan, Malta, Ukraine, Poland, Bosnia Herzegovina, Austria, Germany, France, Italy, Denmark, Norway, Sweden, Switzerland, The Netherlands, Spain, Belgium, England, Scotland, and Wales.
-In a normal situation the lodge would have between 3-10 paid staff on site and 8-15 volunteers at a time.
+To date our volunteers have come from Canada, the USA, Mexico, Brazil, Australia, New Zealand, Hong Kong, Singapore, China, Japan, Korea, Thailand, Antigua, Taiwan, Malta, Ukraine, Poland, Bosnia Herzegovina, Austria, Germany, France, Italy, Denmark, Norway, Sweden, Switzerland, The Netherlands, Spain, Belgium, Philippines, Ireland, England, Scotland, and Wales.
+In a normal situation the lodge would have between 3-8 paid staff on site and 8-13 volunteers at a time.

 The HelpX program provides a great opportunity for people to spend time closer to nature, experience northern Canadian living, refining and gaining skills, discovering and growing as a person, having a once in a life time travel and volunteer experience, as well as contributing to the life, survival and growth of the lodge.